 The need for Creative Problem Solving.
-Competitive demands require quicker, more effective and innovative problem-solving.
-Problem solvers are expected to quickly provide solutions to increasingly complex problems, develop and design new innovative products and processes – all while reducing research and development time and costs.
+Competitive demands require quicker, more effective, and innovative problem-solving.
+Problem solvers are expected to quickly provide solutions to increasingly complex problems and develop and design new innovative products and processes while reducing research and development time and costs.

 To solve creative problems that require creative “out-of-the-box” thinking, we have historically relied on the creativity of “talented thinkers.”
 The solo-creator is a random process that is not systemically replicable and relies solely on individual talent – an approach limited by personal knowledge, expertise, inspiration, and luck.